13 Most Asked Questions About Uber as a Successful On-Demand Business Model

 1. Figure Out ‘Why’

-The best advice for the startup is to try to figure out the true calling of why you think your business is NEEDED to be established.
+The best advice for the startup is to try to figure out the true calling of why you think your business needs to be established.
 On the other side, figure out why the customers would prefer you.

 2. Front Stakeholders